FAQ

 Registration and tickets

-Q: Where can I buy tickets for this great event?
+Q: Where can I buy tickets for the event?

 Q: Can I buy tickets for only one day?